camrynfriedman/Core_Parser_Printer_Executor/README.md

 (18)    <id> ::= ...as defined by RE...
 (19)    <int> ::= ...as defined by RE (only unsigned numbers)

-The objective of the project was to use a previously created Tokenizer which reads in
+The interpreter was created by first using a previously created Tokenizer which reads in a program text file input and tokenizes it according to the mappings found in [TokenMappings.txt](TokenMappings.txt).
+The project uses those tokens to

+The interpreter consists of the following components:

+Tokenizer: Inputs Core program, produces stream of tokens.
+Parser: Consumes stream of tokens, produces the abstract parse tree (PT).
+Printer: Given PT, prints the original prog. in a pretty format.
+Used optionally, by user’s choice.
+Executor: Given PT (and input data), executes the program.
+Full Interpreter: Tokenizer -> Parser -> Printer -> Executor

 ## User Manual
 To compile the project: